ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 # Credit-Card-Transactions-Fraud-Detection
 ### Project Overview

-This project addresses the challenge of credit card fraud detection using machine learning techniques to identify suspicious transactions in real-time.
-With a highly imbalanced dataset, this project applies data balancing strategies, feature engineering, and hyperparameter tuning to enhance model precision.
+This project addresses the challenge of credit card fraud detection using machine learning techniques to identify suspicious transactions.
+With a highly imbalanced dataset, this project applies data balancing strategies, feature engineering, dimentionality reduction and hyperparameter tuning to enhance model precision.

 ### Data